jtt9340/mindex-coding-challenge/ReadMe.md

 # Mindex Coding Challenge
+This is my submission for the Mindex Coding Challenge.
+What follows is part of the original README for the project.

+---

 ## What's Provided
 A simple [.NetCore 2.1](https://dotnet.microsoft.com/download/dotnet-core/2.1) web application has been created and bootstrapped with data.
 The application contains information about all employees at a company.
 On application start-up, an in-memory